 Potty training any child can be quite a challenge.
 Potty training a child with autism may seem impossible—but it can be done.

 My nephew PJ, shares his experience living with Asperger's and how it has affected his life—both negatively and positively.
-I also have Autism Spectrum Disorder.
+What It's Like Living With Asperger's Syndrome (on the Autism Spectrum) I also have Autism Spectrum Disorder.